dialmatt123/feature_extraction_nPMI/README.md

 # Feature extraction using nPMI

 This python script is designed to extract exclusive dialect features of a given dialect area.
+This script was written using Python version 3.9.

 ## Preparation of the data: